medic/cht-docs/content/en/apps/tutorials/local-setup.md

 With the blank project deployed to your CHT instance, you're ready to start writing your first app.
 A big part of authoring an app is testing it on a mobile device, likely using the unbranded version of [CHT Android](https://github.com/medic/cht-android).
 In order to test in the APK, your CHT instance needs a valid TLS certificate which the default docker version does not have.

 To install a valid certificate, open a terminal in the `cht-core` directory.
-Ensure the `medic-os` container is running and make this call:
+Ensure the CHT instance is running and make this call:

 ```shell
 ./scripts/add-local-ip-certs-to-docker-4.x.sh cht_nginx_1